Imagen dinámica

 Fantastic landscape with strange creatures

-In the vast universe of visual narrative, there are moments when less is not more.
+In the vast universe of visual storytelling, there are times when less is not more.
 Especially in genres like fantasy, science fiction, or historical fiction, the controlled lavishing of information can be the key to immersing the reader in amazing and completely believable worlds.

 Imagine we return to the firefighter from our first example.
 His simple act of crossing the street could transform into a fascinating experience if it happened on an alien planet, in a magical prairie full of fantastic creatures, or even on a seemingly ordinary street in the southern United States during the Great Depression.
 The difference lies in the details you choose to show.